shyamatripathi/shyamatripathi/README.md

 - 👋 Hi, I’m @shyamatripathi
-- 👀 I’m interested in quantum physics
+- 👀 I’m interested in space sciences
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on the things which really make sense
 - 📫 How to reach me on twitter smith_lorren